Guide

 Interviews and placements for MSc Psychological Therapy in Primary Care

 This course is both a University course and a job in NHS Scotland where you work on placement.
-This guide provides information on how interviews and placements will operate in light of the coronavirus pandemic.
+This guide provides information on how interviews and placements will operate.

 Working a second job while studying this course